 - The test: - the general knowledge, skill and experience that may reasonably be expected of a person carrying out the same functions as the director in relation to that company (an objective test); and - the general knowledge, skill and experience that the director actually has (a subjective test).

-(section 465 of the New CO)
+(s.
+465 CO)

 Negligence

 Examples of action against directors for negligence: